Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 As soon as you go in the garden, a beautiful blend of Chinese gardening art welcomes you.
 Witness the unique architectural features that are scattered around the vast expanse.
 These include the stone lions, pagodas, pavilions, bridges, and more.

-So, if you want a chill get-together with your family and friends in Singapore, the Chinese Garden is a lovely spot you can pick.
+So, if you want a chill get-together with your family and friends in Singapore, the Chinese Garden is a lovely place you can pick.

 34. Adventure Cove Waterpark

-Singapore’s Adventure Cove Waterpark is simply one of the best locations for outdoor amusement.
+Adventure Cove Waterpark is simply one of the best places for outdoor amusement.
 The number of exciting water facilities here is quite hard to beat.

 Get started with the heart-pumping slides, particularly the Dueling Racer and Pipeline Plunge.
 If you can’t get enough of the thrill, try the Riptide Rocket, Tidal Twister, and Spiral Washout.